throwable/mdc4spring/README.md

 * If you are using Spring Boot and Spring Boot Maven or Gradle plugin all method arguments will already be saved with their names in generated bytecode, and no additional action is required.
-* If you are not using Spring Boot plugin you may tell to the compiler to preserve method argument names by adding ```-parameters``` argument to ```javac``` invocation.
+* If you are not using Spring Boot plugin you may tell to compiler to preserve method argument names by adding ```-parameters``` argument to ```javac``` invocation.
-* You may also define explicitly the name of each parameter:
+* You may also provide parameter names explicitly:
   ```
   public User findUserById({@MDCParam("userId") String userId)
   ```